enes-turk/chess-engine/README.md

 # Chess Engine and AI

-This personal project merges my passion for chess with my eagerness to delve into object-oriented programming.
+This personal project merges my passion for chess with my want for learning object-oriented programming.

+This project wouldn't be possible without Eddie Sharick's lectures.
+Special thanks to him.

 # Tools Utilized